Boistfort High School: Early history of education in Boistfort

 The first school in Boistfort began in 1853 or 1854, (Note: Although most reports refer to 1854 as the year the first Boistfort school opened, a number of sources mention 1853.
 See sources throughout the article for the discrepancy.) the first such school and district in Washington Territory.
 The school, with 5 pupils, was held at the home and tutelage of Mary Buchanan Newland.
 An official schoolhouse built of cedar planks, "near the old grove on the Stillman place", was begun in 1854 and completed in 1855; first classes were held during that spring or summer under J.W.
 Anderson, a local lawyer.
 Newland's husband, Thomas, became the county's superintendent between 1854 and 1856.

 As the Boistfort Valley was more populous than the Puget Sound region at the time, the community was chosen by territory legislation as a site in 1855 or 1856 for the University of Washington.
+(Note: An 1855 report by the Olympia Pioneer and Democrat mentioned that Boistfort was to be the location of a branch of the University of Washington, not the main campus.)
 No buildings were constructed and following legislation in 1859 scrapped the idea opting for a 10 acre parcel in the middle of Seattle.
 (Note: The University of Washington's move out of Boistfort to Seattle is reported at times to be waylaid by a temporary proposal to place the college at Cowlitz Prairie in approximately 1860.)
 The loss of the state college was suspected to be partially due to ongoing conflicts in the region between Native Americans and settlers during the time.